oroinc/documentation/user_guide/first_steps.rst

 set-up, creation and editing of new users and system entities, definition of permissions and access rights, set-up and management of integrations and extensions, monitoring of the system usage by other users, etc.

+  |

+The system functionality to be used by the Administrators is described in the :ref:`System Management and Administration section <system-management-index>` of the User Guide.

 .. hint::

     It is very important to make sure the administrator is not only good at computers but understands the principles,